 A Foreign Policy of Military Neutrality and Privacy Rights at Home

 Some of my greatest personal heroes are the Founding Fathers, and World War II Veterans, whom I have known and considered dear, close personal friends.
 WWII Veterans will always be the greatest generation and I have broken down in tears at Arlington National Cemetery during our final goodbyes.
 The Founding Fathers of the United States of America warned against becoming involved in foreign entanglements.
 This wisdom for many years protected America from falling victim to the endless bloody conflicts of war that historically plagued Europe and other regions of the world.
 Switzerland has demonstrated that even in modern times, a foreign policy of military neutrality and a domestic security policy that respects the privacy rights of citizens is a successful model for a strong country that is able to maintain security, a high living standard, and international respect.
 Our soldiers are our fellow Americans who have devoted themselves to serving the nation, and as policy makers, we must humbly ensure that those who have enlisted to defend our country are only put in harm’s way if absolutely necessary.
 Participation in unnecessary foreign conflicts has led to the inexcusable deaths and disability of countless patriotic Americans who enlisted in our armed forces while trusting elected officials to always make the best decisions.
 Sadly, in recent times special interests have abused this trust.
-As U.S. Representative for Alaska, I will ensure that we have a strong defense for America, while respecting the civil liberties of U.S. citizens.
+As U.S. Representative for Wyoming, I will ensure that we have a strong defense for America, while respecting the civil liberties of U.S. citizens.
 If we act respectably on the world stage, avoid foreign conflicts, and focus on building diplomatic as well as trade relations with the rest of the world, we can have our military here at home to defend America, in peacetime spending their days focused on public service projects and domestic disaster relief, while being trained and equipped to quickly repel any attempt at invasion by a hostile foreign power.
 American military bases overseas cost the taxpayer huge sums of money, while failing to serve the needs of our citizens.
 The Orwellian surveillance state that has turned inward to monitor the private communications of law abiding, and patriotic American citizens is antithetical to the United States Constitution which prohibits unreasonable searches and seizures.
 The ability of American citizens to communicate and travel privately without being subjected to dragnet surveillance, or violation of intimate parts of their bodies by TSA screeners at airports, is paramount to the way of life so many heroic patriots gave their lives to achieve.
 The intrusions into the private lives of Americans we have seen in the name of “security” are exactly the same kinds of oppressive acts that led the Founding Fathers to rebel against the King of England and enact the U.S. Constitution.
 Military neutrality abroad, along with the policy of a strong national defense, civil liberties, and enshrined privacy rights here at home will lead to an America of personal freedom that the constitution envisioned and the world will again envy.
 Instead of wasting the hard earned taxpayer dollars of our citizens on counterproductive wars, we can instead invest this money in things like education, healthcare, and infrastructure that will raise our living standard and honor the legacy of all those who fought for our freedoms, while avoiding the long lasting horrors of war.

 Supporting the Rights of Women and LGBT people